seanwhs/Tutorials/Developer-Experience/How-to-Build-a-Prototype-Website-with-GitHub-Pages-&-Google-Forms.md

-# 🧠 Enhanced Tutorial: Building a Prototype Website with GitHub Pages + Google Forms
+# 🧠 Tutorial: Building a Prototype Website with GitHub Pages + Google Forms

-### (Including Markdown-Only Repos, Decision Trees, Security, and Backend Migration)
+### (Including Markdown-Only Repos, Decision Trees, Security, Pro Tips, and Django Migration)

-> **Purpose (Knowledge Retention / Textbook-Style Reference)**
+> **Purpose**
-> This document is a **comprehensive, textbook-style tutorial** bridging the gap between **no-code prototyping** and **professional software architecture**.
-It explains **how and why** to build a *zero-backend prototype website* using GitHub Pages and Google Forms, including Markdown-only sites with Jekyll, decision-making frameworks, security considerations, and migration to a Django backend.
+> This tutorial is a **comprehensive architectural reference** designed to bridge the gap between **no-code prototyping** and **production-grade web architecture**.
+It details how to build a zero-backend MVP using GitHub Pages and Google Forms, including Markdown-only Jekyll sites, decision-making frameworks, security, automation, and migrating to Django.

-Creating a prototype website using GitHub Pages and Google Forms allows you to launch a **Minimum Viable Product (MVP)** quickly and without hosting costs.
+This workflow allows you to launch a **Minimum Viable Product (MVP)** quickly, cost-free, and with minimal infrastructure.

-Based on the **AI for Everyone — Your New Superpower** project, this tutorial documents a **complete, repeatable process**, showing how to evolve from a zero-backend MVP to a full Django backend.
+Based on **AI for Everyone — Your New Superpower**, this guide provides a **repeatable process** to evolve from a prototype to a full backend solution.

 ---

-## 📌 Section 1 — The Problem This Architecture Solves
+## 📌 Section 1 — Problem Space & Goals

-Traditional web apps require:
+Traditional web applications require:

-* Frontend (HTML/CSS/JS)
+* Frontend (HTML/CSS/JavaScript)
-* Backend (server, APIs)
+* Backend (server/API logic)
 * Database (persistent storage)

-For early-stage ideas, workshops, or experiments, this is often unnecessary overhead.
+For early-stage experiments or workshops, this complexity is often unnecessary.

 ### MVP Goals

-* Validate interest quickly
+* Quickly validate interest
-* Collect sign-ups or feedback
+* Collect user sign-ups or feedback
 * Publish content publicly
-* Avoid infrastructure complexity
+* Avoid infrastructure overhead

 ### Constraints

-* Limited time
+* Limited time and resources
-* Minimal budget
+* Zero hosting costs
-* No desire to maintain servers
+* Minimal maintenance requirements

-**Key Question:**
+**Key Architectural Question:**

-> How can we publish content and collect data **without building a backend**?
+> How do we deliver content and collect data **without building a backend**?

 ---